brandur/sorg/content/drafts/idempotency-keys.md

 location: San Francisco
 ---

-Even the least technical people you can find can atest to the fact that networks are unreliable; every one of us has had trouble connecting to Wi-Fi, had a call drop from our cellular carrier, or lost our ISP for a few hours as they had trouble on their end or were performing some scheduled maintenance.
+Whether they know it or not, almost anyone you'll meet can atest to the fact that networks are unreliable; every one of us has had trouble connecting to Wi-Fi, had a call drop from our cellular carrier, or lost our ISP for a few hours as they had trouble on their end or were performing some scheduled maintenance.

 Backend engineers who've dealt with a lot of networks can bear a special level of witness to this.
-The networks connecting our servers together tend to be much more reliable on average compared to our consumer-level last miles like cellular or home Internet packages, but given enough information moving across the wire, they're still inevitably going to fail in all kinds of exotic ways, even if those failures are statistically unusual on the whole.
-Outages, routing problems, and other intermittent failures are all bound to happen at some ambient background rate.
+The networks connecting our servers together are more reliable on average compared to our consumer-level last miles like cellular or home Internet packages, but given enough information moving across the wire, they're still going to fail in all kinds of exotic ways, even if those failures are statistically unusual on the whole.
+Outages, routing problems, and other intermittent failures are all bound to be happenening all the time at some ambient background rate.

 Consider a call between any two nodes.
 There are a variety of failure modes that can occur: